Home Ā» Home Ā» How to Overwinter Tender Plants and Bulbs

 Some plants that are considered tropicals (like caladium and canna lilies) don’t really like being in temperatures lower than 50° F (10° C).
 Just use your own judgement and watch your local weather forecast.

-I simply dig up the plant with my trusty garden fork and shake the dirt off.
-I then lay the bulbs out in the sun for a few hours to dry.
-The bulbs need to be fairly dry, but not so dry that they shrivel.
+Now, dig up the plant with this great garden fork and shake the dirt off.
+Lay the bulbs out in the sun for a few hours to dry.
+The bulbs need to be fairly dry, but not so dry that they shrivel!

 Where and How to Store Bulbs for the Winter

-Be sure to mark your box or bag with the names or varieties of your bulbs.
+Be sure to mark your box or bag with the names or varieties of your bulbs!

 When it’s time to wake your tubers and bulbs up in the spring, here are the instructions for that: How to Jumpstart Summer Blooming Bulbs.

-In you love dahlias and would like to learn more about Growing Dahlias, stop by and check out the post when you’re done here.
+If you love dahlias and would like to learn more about Growing Dahlias, stop by and check out the post when you’re done here.

 Container Garden Plants That Can Be Overwintered